MarsiaRochelin/portfolio-project-frontend/README.md

 As a user you should you should see a landing page welcoming you to the app once logged in and/or user created a login and that has a prompt asking if you have any new projects you want to associate with your account

-    If a project is added to the user they'll be redirected to their user/account page where they'll see it added where you would see suggestion of people you could collaborate based on by keywords listed in yours and/or another user project description and technology utilized
+    If a project is added to the user they'll be redirected to their user/account page where they'll see it added where you would see suggestion of other users they could collaborate with based on by keywords listed in their and/or another user project description and technology utilized

-As a User you will be able to edit information relating to you as a coder such as projects you want to collaborate with others on, availability, by clicking on user on the navbar.
+As a User you will be able to edit information relating to you and your listed project by clicking on user on the navbar.